rikhuijzer/fx/README.md

 ### Update

-You can update the `about` text via:
+You can update the `about` text via the API:

 ```bash
 curl \